erlef-cna/website/index.md

 layout: page
 ---

-⚠️ **Note: This project is currently under construction and is not yet active.** ⚠️

 The Erlang Ecosystem Foundation CNA is a collaborative effort to assign and maintain [CVE](https://www.cve.org/) identifiers within the ecosystem, providing a consistent and transparent process for reporting,